pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 {{< /learner-task >}}

 The sprite needs a costume.
-There is a bundle of two costumes in Pytch’s media library — one “normal” and one “flashing”, which will be used later in this tutorial.
+There is a bundle of two costumes in Pytch’s media library with — one “smiling” and one “wincing”.
+We will use the “smiling” one now, and the “wincing” one later on in this tutorial.

 {{< learner-task >}}

-Add the “Boing player bat” bundle of images as Costumes for the `PlayerBat` sprite.
+Add the “Boing player bats” bundle of images as Costumes for the `PlayerBat` sprite.

 {{< learner-task-help >}}

-{{< jr-commit add-PlayerBat-costumes add-medialib-appearances-entry ["Boing player bat"] >}}
+{{< jr-commit add-PlayerBat-costumes add-medialib-appearances-entry ["Boing player bats"] >}}

 {{< /learner-task >}}